 - Molding Problems: Molding problems could encompass a wide range of issues such as warping, sink marks, voids, or surface defects.
 These problems may arise from factors like inconsistent cooling, improper mold venting, incorrect molding parameters, or poor part design.
 Conducting a thorough analysis of the molding process and addressing each specific issue is crucial for resolving molding problems.

-To address these issues effectively, it is recommended to involve experienced mold engineers and process technicians.
-They can conduct a comprehensive analysis of the injection molding process, mold design, material selection, and processing parameters to identify the root causes of the problems.
-Regular mold maintenance, proper mold design, material selection, and optimization of processing parameters are key to preventing these issues and achieving high-quality molded parts.
+In order to effectively solve these problems, it is recommended to invite experienced mold engineers and process technicians to participate.
+They can perform a comprehensive analysis of the injection molding process, mold design, material selection and processing parameters to identify the root cause of the problem.
+Regular mold maintenance, proper mold design, material selection, and optimized processing parameters are key to preventing these problems and achieving high-quality molded parts.

 Die punch is easy to break, iron filings, poor sprouting and molding